ivanxgb/go-mail-indexer/README.md

 # Go Mail-Indexer

+## Objective

+The main objective of this project was to learn Golang and Vue3.
+Throughout this project, I acquired knowledge in using Go to manipulate data on a machine while simultaneously uploading it to a database.
+Additionally, I developed API endpoints using Golang to expose this data.

 ## Description

 ***Go Mail-Indexer*** is an application that given a directory route of mail files, it will search through the files and